View this document as: a single page | multiple pages.

 Organizations SHOULD include additional impact categories, as appropriate, based on their mission and business objectives.
 Each impact category SHALL be documented and consistently applied when implementing the DIRM process across different online services offered by the organization.

-Examples of harms associated with each category include, but are not limited to:
+Examples of harms associated with each category include:

 Identify Potential Impact Levels